zoddDev/dotfiles/README.md

 may be:

 ```
-rice         - installs <RICE_NAME> rice
+rice         - downloads (if needed) and installs <RICE_NAME> rice
-all          - installs all at once: pacman packages, aur packages, GTK themes, etc. And finally installs <RICE_NAME> theme if this argument was passed
+all          - installs all at once: packages, GTK themes, etc. And finally installs <RICE_NAME> theme if this argument was passed
 ```

 where